Dani Rodríguez (footballer, born 2005)

-Daniel Rodríguez Crespo (born 9 August 2005), known as Dani Rodríguez, is a Spanish professional footballer currently playing as a midfielder for Barcelona.
+Daniel "Dani" Rodríguez Crespo (born 9 August 2005) is a Spanish professional footballer who plays as a winger for Barcelona Atlètic.

 Club career

-Born in Astigarraga, Rodríguez started his career with Real Sociedad.
+Born in Astigarraga, Gipuzkoa, Basque Country, Rodríguez started his career with Real Sociedad.
 In March 2020, fellow La Liga side Barcelona put in a bid for the young midfielder, and he joined in April of the same year.
 He had previously been linked with a move to French side Paris Saint-Germain.
+Rodríguez made his senior debut with the reserves on 16 September 2023, in a 2–2 draw with Fuenlabrada in Primera Federación.
+He made his professional debut for Barcelona on 3 May 2025 in a 2–1 away win over Real Valladolid in La Liga.
+He was substituted after 38 minutes with an injury, being replaced by Lamine Yamal.

 International career

 Rodríguez has represented Spain at youth international level.
 After recovering from a sprain in his knee ligament, he went on to star at the 2022 UEFA European Under-17 Championship for Spain.